hishamhm/datafile/README.md

 * `datafile.openers.xdg`: follows the [freedesktop.org XDG Base Directory Specification](-- http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)
 * `datafile.openers.unix_config`: tries traditional Unix paths for config files (/etc and dotfiles at the home dir) -- this is an example of a platform-specific opener.
+* `datafile.openers.win_config`: tries traditional Windows paths for config files.
+Tries user first, then system wide.
+It will only handle the context 'config'.
+* `datafile.openers.win_data`: tries traditional Windows paths for data/user files.
+Tries user first, then public.

+Note: when installing trough LuaRocks, only files for the relevant platform will be installed

 ## API